 How Do We Find These Vulnerabilities?

 Every developer has his or her own way of writing code.
 With such a variety of writing styles, web frameworks and technologies the challenge for us, or anyone else for that matter to develop a web vulnerability scanner that is able to automatically crawl and scan all type of web applications is very big.
-So to ensure that both Netsparker Web Application Security Scanner and Netsparker Cloud can automatically crawl and identify all possible attack surfaces and vulnerabilities in custom web applications we constantly scan a wide variety of open source web applications throughout the year.
+So to ensure that both Netsparker Web Application Security Scanner and Netsparker Enterprise can automatically crawl and identify all possible attack surfaces and vulnerabilities in custom web applications we constantly scan a wide variety of open source web applications throughout the year.
 Through this process we identify both weaknesses in our own scanning engine, which we address with updates and also vulnerabilities in such web applications.

 Why Do We Scan Open Source Projects?